arduino/docs-content/content/learn/04.electronics/10.power-pins/power-pins.md

 Arduino boards have **four** ways in which they can be powered:

-1. Powering via USB connector
+1. Powering via USB connector.

 2. Powering via a barrel jack connector / JST connector if available on the board.

 3. Powering via the Vin pin